-Annotated and with an introduction by Louis Pelletier (Université de Montréal et Cinémathèque québécoise)
+Foreword, by Louis Pelletier (Université de Montréal and Cinémathèque québécoise)

 The following first-person account of Ray Fernstrom’s 1928 eventful journey to Greenly Island, Quebec, is reproduced from the now out-of-print Daredevil Cameraman: The Saga of Ray “Swede” Fernstrom, edited by Beverly Fernstrom and Russell Fernstrom (Raleigh, NC: Pentland Press, 1997), 69–82.

 Ray Fernstrom was a Swedish-born cameraman working for Paramount News in the late 1920s.
 On April 12, 1928, he was dispatched in Montreal by his employer to film the flood devastating the East End neighbourhood of Longue-Pointe (an event also recorded on an amateur 9.5mm reel from the Louis Pelletier collection1).
 While celebrating a successful assignment at the Mount Royal Hotel the next day, he was informed that an aeroplane, the Bremen, was in the process of attempting the first crossing from East to West of the Atlantic.
 This was soon to be confirmed by a report that the Bremen had just crash landed a little after 1pm, local time, on Greenly Island, just off Blanc-Sablon in the Gulf of St. Lawrence.